Chapter Forty Five I

 Beware the man who offers you a reward, in this life or the next.

-The next day James told us, “Bernie has the facts of the crime.
+The next day James tells us, “Bernie has the facts of the crime.
 If you wish, we’ll go over early for Sunday’s luncheon and he’ll give us the details.”

 James, Janah and I go to the Epstein’s at ten Sunday morning.
 The moms would join us at noon for one of Mrs. Epstein’s extravaganzas.

 Mrs. Epstein meets us at the door, “Hello my dears, give me hugs.
-I know you want to talk to Bernie, I’ll bring in refreshments in a few minutes.”
+I know you want to talk to Bernie, I’ll bring refreshments in a bit.”

 “I smell brie with basil and pepper warming up to room temperature.
 What else?
 Obviously something roasting, chicken?
 No, duck, the scent is richer, and orange sauce.”